Keegan001/Keegan001/README.md

 # 💫 About Me:
-🔭 I’m currently working on making interesting apps.<br>👯 I’m looking to collaborate on making machine learning models.<br>🤝 I’m looking for help with information on backend technologies.<br>🌱 I’m currently learning Flutter and Machine Learning.<br>💬 Ask me about Python.<br>⚡ A fun fact about me is that I love sports of any kind!
+🔭 I’m currently interested in making interesting apps.<br>👯 I’m looking to collaborate on making machine learning models.<br>🤝 I’m looking for help with information on backend technologies.<br>🌱 I’m currently learning Flutter and Machine Learning.<br>💬 Ask me about Python.<br>⚡ A fun fact about me is that I love sports of any kind!
 Jiu-Jitsu, Football, Cricket- you name it!

 # 💻 Tech Stack: